 In addition to this, you can also see information about the peers of the scheme along with their key metrics, which allows a quick comparison.
 To do a detailed analysis of a particular peer, simply click on that scheme.

 Like other Asset Pages, our Mutual Funds Pages have a 'Peers' tab that allows you to compare your desired fund with up to 3 of its peers in terms of returns, scheme, and ratios.
-Besides, you can also do a price comparison of the fund with a peer or any other asset for your desired timeline.
+Besides, you can also compare the fund's price with a peer or any other asset for your desired timeline.

-Finally, you have the 'Portfolio' tab that displays details such as the quarterly targeted and actual asset allocation of the fund, quarterly sector distribution, and sector weightage for various timelines.
-Further down, you have the Current Holdings section that lists the constituent stocks, holding weightage, and 3M change.
+Finally, the 'Portfolio' tab displays details such as the fund's quarterly targeted and actual asset allocation, quarterly sector distribution, and sector weightage for various timelines.
+Further down, the Current Holdings section lists the constituent stocks, holding weightage, and 3M change.

 3. Index Pages

-Indices are excellent tools to measure the performance of the overall market, sector or stock.
-They can also be used as benchmarks to compare how your favourite stocks have performed against the overall market or a specific sector.
+Indices are excellent tools to measure the overall market, sector, or stock performance.
+They can also be used as benchmarks to compare your favorite stocks' performance against the overall market or a specific sector.
 Here's a video that will take you through Nifty Index.

 You can also read what Tickertape's Index Pages offers below.

-Tickertape’s Index Pages are filled with a ton of useful information categorised under various tabs that can help you make informed investment decisions.
+Tickertape’s Index Pages are filled with a ton of useful information categorized under various tabs that can help you make informed investment decisions.
 The ‘Overview’ tab displays:

 · The level of risk